Computational-Plant-Science/plantit/README.md

 ## Development

-Read on if you're interested in contributing to `plantit`.
+Read on if you're interested in contributing to `plantit` or hosting your own instance somewhere.

 ### Requirements